vikramsomavaram/go-razorpay/README.md

 The Razorpay Payment Gateway enables you to accept payments via debit card, credit card, netbanking (supports 3D Secure), UPI or through any of our supported wallets.

-Currently only supports few operations like payments, orders and refunds and rest are east to implement (PR's are welcome).
+Currently only supports few operations like payments, orders and refunds and rest are easy to implement (PR's are welcome).

-I know that this library could be structed / designed in a betterway but the current design serves the purpose for our internal projects.
+I know that this library could be structed / designed in a better way but the current design serves the purpose of our internal projects.

 ## Installation